Michael-Mazar/BCI4ALS/README.md

 ### Performing Offline analysis
 1. Make sure the recording are located under Data folder and numerically numbered
-2. Before running script batch_offline.m make sure to specify configurations
+2. Before running script `batch_offline.m` make sure to specify configurations
    - Specify which dataset to run pipeline on
    - Specify which channels and trials to remove from combined dataset
-   - Other relevant parameters can be specified in config_param.m file
+   - Other relevant parameters can be specified in `config_param.m` file
-3. Run batch_offline.m: This will perform offline analysis in batch.
+3. Run `batch_offline.m`: This will perform offline analysis in batch.
-4. Run classification using with classifier.py, make sure to specify target 'Data/combined' folder in .py file
+4. Run classification using with `classifier.py`, make sure to specify target 'Data/combined' folder in .py file

 #### **Note**:
 The output files are saved into the given `root_recording_folder/{subject_id}/{recording_time}`